collinbarrett/collinbarrett.github.io/_posts/2016-04-20-big-o-notation-polling-west-wing.md

 My wife and I are making our way through *The West Wing*.
 I have seen it before (…twice), but it is a classic and definitely worth watching.
 One of my favorite [scenes from Season 1](https://youtu.be/pj4PwyfDNuI) predicted some of the most controversial issues surrounding privacy that we are discussing now, 15 years later.
-Anyway, last night we watched Season 2, Episode 13: “Bartlet’s Third State of the Union.”
+Anyway, last night we watched Season 2, Episode 13: “Bartlet's Third State of the Union.”

 I have been refreshing my memory on Big-O Notation, so I wanted to attempt a quick mashup with a practical example from the show.
-Here is a loose application of Big-O complexity analysis to the scale of sample results from Josh and Joey’s actual and hypothetical political polling.
+Here is a loose application of Big-O complexity analysis to the scale of sample results from Josh and Joey's actual and hypothetical political polling.

 ## O(n)

-Joey’s polling team, watched annoyingly close by Josh, was tasked with collecting survey data immediately following President Bartlet’s address.
+Joey's polling team, watched annoyingly close by Josh, was tasked with collecting survey data immediately following President Bartlet's address.
 To do so, they called a sampling of homes in shifting time zones as the evening progressed.
 In this scenario, to achieve a result size of `x`, they had to call `n` homes and receive a response rate of `r`.

 ```